Photo Highlights: Santa Cruz Cruise

 Ship's Log: August 20-22

 Victoria, Ruby, Olive, Jacob, Kate, Michael, and I left the dock at Emery Cove around noon on Friday for a 2 night stay at Alaya Cove, Angel Island.
 We’ve made this trip twice before but never with company.
 I decided to fill up the third tank (for an alleged total of 110 galons) just in case.
 We did our shopping the night before and got everything ship shape early on Friday morning for our guest’s 9am arrival.
-As expected it took a few hours to get Kate and her family moved in, and we took the opportunity to shower and pack a few more last minute maintenance tasks in. ...
+As expected it took a few hours to get Kate and her family moved in, and we took the opportunity to shower and pack a few more last minute maintenance tasks in.
+By 1pm we had the sails up and were close hauled on a single tack that took us clear to Angel Island.
+We did make 2 more tacks in Raccoon Straights before dousing the sails and motoring in to the Cove.
+The wind was strong enough to require a 40% reduction in our 150% genoa, but it was a gentler ride than many we’ve had this summer. ...

 August 23, 2010 · 3 min · Tucker Bradford